harsh52/Easy_data_sharing_using_raspberry_pi/README.md

 Overview
 --------------------------------------------------------------------------------------------------------------------------------------
-This Raspberry pi project is innovated to ease data transfer b/w hard-disk to many no of devices at a time.
+My project is a device which can convert any normal(Wired) hard drive to wifi enabled hard drive.

 Lets get overview of this project through an example.
 Assume we are on a class of 60 students and teachers are  willing to gave us notes which is about 20 to 30 GB in size.
 Then how they will provide us notes.